 To understand conservation in Colombia, one needs to appreciate the socio-political context of the country.
 Colombia was the scene of a long civil war that ended in 2016 following a peace agreement between the Colombian government and the FARC rebels.
 Although the peace agreement can generally be seen as a positive development, it is one of the causes for increasing deforestation (Clerici et al., 2020).
 During the civil war, Colombia's forests remained well-preserved because the FARC strictly controlled deforestation so as to conceal their movements, along with the illegal mines and coca plantations that financed most of their operations.
-The FARC's demobilisation left a power vacuum for other illegal criminal groups (Clerici et al., 2020), who currently cause up to 70% of deforestation occurring in the Amazon area of Colombia

-Business models for conservation and economic development through PES
+The FARC's demobilisation left a power vacuum for other illegal criminal groups (Clerici et al., 2020), who currently cause up to 70% of deforestation occurring in the Amazon area of Colombia through illegal logging, mining, coca cultivation, and clearing of forest for pasture (Selibas, 2020).
+Deforestation is further driven by poverty and the lack of economic options in remote rural areas.
+Communities living in regions without infrastructural development and established stable markets often rely on clearing forests to claim land for subsistence agriculture (Clerici et al., 2020).
+This is what the Solidaridad project in Colombia attempts to address.

-In 2013, the NGO Solidaridad started working with nearly 6,000 coffee farmers in the regions of Risaralda and Cauca, with the aim of supporting them in adapting to climate change as well as protecting biodiversity on and around their farms.
-While Solidaridad was happy with the results of the projects, including the adoption of climate-smart agriculture by farmers, they encountered challenges in turning these conservation practices into financial benefits (Solidaridad, 2021).
+Business models for conservation and economic development through PES the adoption of climate-smart agriculture by farmers, they encountered challenges in turning these conservation practices into financial benefits (Solidaridad, 2021).
 Subsequently, Solidaridad partnered with an existing voluntary scheme for PES, called BancO2, created by the Colombian Government in cooperation with the Colombian NGO, Masbosques.
 This voluntary scheme allows private companies and public entities in the Colombian market to compensate for their ecological footprint by making payments to farmer families and indigenous communities in exchange for conserving the environment both on their farm and in surrounding areas.
 In this project, Solidaridad supports farmers in receiving access to BancO2, in addition to providing training and access to inputs, promoting agroforestry production systems and collecting data on socio-economic indicators.
 Around 1,000 coffee farmers from Solidaridad are currently part of BancO2.